C2DH/ranketwo/pages/write-a-lesson.md

 Conceive and organize a lesson can be challenging.
 This is why we gathered below some instructions that we hope will prove useful to you.
 The aim is to achieve an easy-to-follow, pedagogically effective tutorial that hopefully will last - as much as possible - in time.

 ### Select the topic and fix the learning objectives
 Please spot the type of historical source your lesson deals with and define carefully the topic you wish to highlight.
-You can also identify the specific part in the process of a historical research your lesson principally focusses on (we mainly distinguish: search, analyze, interpet, disseminate, or preserve).
+You can also identify the specific phase of a historical research your lesson principally focusses on (search of sources, analysis, interpetation, dissemination, or preservation).
 Defining precisely these elements allows you to fix concrete learning objectives and build the assignments correspondingly.
-We suggest that you avoid going beyond three principal learning objectives for the sake of clarity and coherence.
+We suggest that you avoid setting more than three principal learning objectives for the sake of clarity and coherence.

 For example, the lesson [From the shelf to the web, exploring historical newspapers in the digital age](https://ranke2.uni.lu/u/exploring-historical-newspapers/) focusses on the historical source: press.
 It deals with the topic of how the digitization of large press corpora affects the ways historians search their sources and compile their own corpora.
 Thus, the lesson identifies specific challenges a historian may have to face during the phase of searching their sources.
 Its main learning objectives are to help historians understand the process of digitization, the way search environments work and, finally, how to cope with different search interfaces.